Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 The Flashforge Creator 4 features a robust stainless steel frame and fully enclosed design with transparent doors for stability and temperature control, a large 500mm Z-height, a heated bed up to 120°C with dual 14mm lead screws and four 16mm guide shafts, dual exhaust fans with HEPA filtration, ergonomic filament holders for 2kg and 500g–1kg spools.

-Flashforge Creator 4 3D printer featuring an open build chamber, branded build plate, and control panel visible on the side, ready for 3D printing.
+Flashforge Creator 4 3D printer open compartment showing build platform and controls on the side panel, ready for professional or industrial use.

 The fully enclosed design with transparent doors lets users monitor prints while keeping temperatures stable and reducing noise.

-Flashforge Creator 4 3D printer with sleek black and silver design, touchscreen interface, in an office setting.
+Flashforge Creator 4 3D printer with sleek black casing and touchscreen control in an industrial setting.

 The FlashForge Creator 4’s thermal system includes a heated bed up to 120°C, moved by dual 14mm lead screws and four 16mm guide shafts for smooth precision.
 Safety features include dual exhaust fans with HEPA filters, providing ventilation and particle filtration, making it suitable for office use.